-“I just found that being in the classroom gave me a real buzz and being around teachers gave me a real buzz,” Matthews says.
+“I just found that being in the classroom gave me a real buzz and being around teachers gave me a real buzz,” Mathews says.

 “And then a principal I met, after I chatted to her about some of my observations, just said ‘you have to come into education, Sarah’ – and it’s the best decision I’ve made.”

-Teaching across Years 8, 9 and 10 in one year gave Matthews a unique first-hand insight into their progress.
+Teaching across Years 8, 9 and 10 in one year gave her a unique first-hand insight into their progress.

 “So I could see what the Year 10s couldn’t do, what they should have been able to do intuitively and so I could backward map that to what I was doing with the 9s and the 8s.”